 What I heard and saw was the evidence of respectful and cultivated relationships, partnerships, and collaboration over many years that empowered and enabled these Mam women to change their world.
 I was more impressed by their collaboration in partnerships, with one another, others in Guatemala, and with the Presbytery and other churches in the United States.

-Ten churches from the New Castle Presbytery and other churches in South Carolina and Georgia have supported their projects as prayer partners as well as facilitators and guides, arranging training to assist them in running their new non-governmental organization (NGO).
+Ten churches from the New Castle Presbytery and other churches in South Carolina and Georgia have supported their projects as prayer partners as well as facilitators and guides, arranging training to assist them.
 Partners in Guatemala that have provided training include CEDEPCA, an agro-ecologist, and government agency.

 And then, we prayed.
 Together.

 We prayed together that the support sent by the New Castle Presbytery would be beneficial to the work, and the partnerships and continuation of the projects in 2020 and beyond.
 Today, I saw God in action through an amazing network of His people with an array of gifts working better—together.

 And then, we prayed for his courage, wisdom, and protection.
 God our Father and the Holy Spirit came and so did the tears.
 We saw God in action for a courageous pastor as His humbled people prayed together.
 We remembered tonight, as we learned today, that we are better together for His honor and glory in Guatemala.